Henry T. Brown

 Henry T. Brown (June 16, 1932 – February 13, 2020) was a chemical engineer and the first African American to earn a BS degree in chemical engineering at the University of Cincinnati.
+Brown was the first African American to enroll in UC's Co-Op program at a time where racial segregation in the U.S was palpably real.
 He became the first African American director of the American Institute of Chemical Engineers in 1983.
 He was also the first African American to serve as town government official in both Metuchen, New Jersey and Weston, Massachusetts.